ibm-cloud-docs/codeengine/job-create-pub.md

 ## Creating a job with the console
 {: #create-job-ui}

-Create a {{site.data.keyword.codeengineshort}} job by using the `icr.io/codeengine/firstjob` image.
-This job prints `Hi from a batch job!
-My index is:`.
+Create a {{site.data.keyword.codeengineshort}} job by using the `icr.io/codeengine/helloworld` image.
+This job prints `Hello from helloworld!
+I'm a task job!`.

 1. Open [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external}.
 2. Select **Let's go**.
 3. Select **Job**.
 4. Enter a name for the job; for example, `myjob`.
 5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to create a job.
-6. Specify a container image for your job, for example, `icr.io/codeengine/firstjob`.
+6. Specify a container image for your job, for example, `icr.io/codeengine/helloworld`.
 If you have your own source code that you want to turn into a container image for the job, see [building a container image](/docs/codeengine?topic=codeengine-plan-build).
-For more information about the code that is used for this example, see [`firstjob`](https://github.com/IBM/CodeEngine/tree/main/job){: external}.
+For more information about the code that is used for this example, see [`helloworld`](https://github.com/IBM/CodeEngine/tree/main/helloworld){: external}.
 7. Modify any default values for environment variables or runtime settings.
 For more information about these options, see [Options for creating and running a job](/docs/codeengine?topic=codeengine-job-plan#job-options).
 8. Click **Create**.
 9. From your job page, when your job is in `ready` status, click **Submit job** to submit a job based on the current configuration.